Top 10 Harvest Alternatives (Paid & Free) Review for 2026

 There have been complaints about occasional technical issues and limited integrations, though.

-6. DeskTime – A Good Software for Time Tracking With Timesheets
+7. DeskTime – A Good Software for Timesheets and Work Hours

 DeskTime is productivity tracking tool that allows users to track time on work tasks, monitor employee activity, and create custom reports.
 The software offers a variety of features for businesses of all sizes, including employee monitoring which is useful for monitoring remote teams.Â